 Leslie Newsam Goellner

-Leslie's career in hospitality spans over 20 years, where her most influence came from Room 39 in Kansas City.
-She worked in several more Kansas City and for restaurateur Danny Meyer in New York restaurants before moving to San Francisco to manage restaurants for the Delfina Restaurant Group.
+Leslie's career in hospitality spans over 20 years, where most of her influence came from Room 39 in Kansas City while she was attending The University of Missouri-Kansas City.
+She worked in several more Kansas City restaurants and for restaurateur Danny Meyer in New York before moving to San Francisco to manage restaurants for the Delfina Restaurant Group.
 She returned to Kansas City to open the Antler Room with her husband, Nick.

-Nick began his career in the kitchen at the French Culinary Institute in New York.
+Nick began his career in the kitchen at the French Culinary Institute in New York after finishing his college education at Kansas University.
 After graduating, he spent months traveling, eating, and staging in restaurants across Europe.
 He landed work with French Chef Alain Allegretti in New York, sous chef at Boulevard restaurant in San Francisco and world-renowned Chef Rene Redzepi at Noma in Copenhagen before returning to Kansas City, where he and his wife Leslie opened the Antler Room.
-Since opening the Antler Room, he has twice been nominated for the James Beard Foundation’s award for Best Chef: Midwest.
+Since opening the Antler Room, he has been nominated for the James Beard Foundation’s award for Best Chef: Midwest three times.